kishon45229/RedBricks/README.md

 Replace `main:app` with the appropriate module and app name if different.

-### 4. Access the API Documentation

-Once the application is running, navigate to http://127.0.0.1:8000/docs to access the interactive API documentation powered by Swagger UI.

 ## API Endpoint

 - POST /predict: Predicts the sentiment of a given tweet.